 - Most people get an average 6 hours and 54 minutes.

-- Most people need 8 hours of sleep.
+- Most people need 8 hours of sleep to feel good.

 - Avoid alcohol before bedtime.